Backups

 What would I do if my working copy of this data disappeared?

 Time Machine on macOS makes automated backups very easy with an external hard drive.
-This should really be considered the baseline backup level for your computer.
 Turn on Time Machine, and for the most part just forget about it and let it run.
 Even if most of your work is online, having Time Machine backups makes replacing a machine a much easier task.
 Instead of spending hours reinstalling applications and setting up preferences, you can start the restore process and come back to a ready-to-use machine.
+We recommend purchasing a hard drive that is at least two times the size of your existing drive.

-Remember, it’s important to enable encryption for your Time Machine backups, just as you do with your hard drive.
+Remember, you must enable encryption for your Time Machine backups, just as you do with your hard drive.
 This is enabled by default in recent macOS releases.
-If for some reason encryption is disabled, you can enable it with: